 Lack of Correlation Between Changes in CRP or SAA and Changes in Lipoproteins

-- Within the LIS group, the change in non-HDL was not correlated with changes in either C-reactive protein or SAA
+- Within the LIS group, the change in non-HDL-C was not correlated with changes in either CRP or SAA

 - There were no correlations between changes in CRP or SAA and changes in HDL-C in any group.

-- Egg feeding was associated with significant increases in C-reactive protein and SAA levels in LIS subjects
+- Egg feeding was associated with significant increases in CRP and SAA levels in LIS subjects

-- Egg feeding was associated with a significant increase in non-HDL in LIS subjects.
+- Egg feeding was associated with a significant increase in non-HDL-C in LIS subjects.
 However, this non-HDL change was not correlated with a change in either CRP or SAA.

 Research Design and Implementation Criteria Checklist: Primary Research